 It was way back in 2015 when we first learned that Studio Ghibli had plans for its very own theme park.
 That was basically a lifetime ago.
 Fortunately, we won’t actually have to wait that long to visit.
-The amusement destination that will celebrate the beloved animation studio is moving along.
-And we mean that in more ways than one.
-The park has announced it is will feature a giant recreation of the eponymous building from Howl’s Moving Castle.
-And it has also revealed an opening date.
-The Studio Ghibli Park will open on November 1, and you can check out some first-look images now.
+The amusement destination that will celebrate the beloved animation studio is now open.
+Among other things, it features a giant recreation of the eponymous building from Howl’s Moving Castle.
+In addition, people who don’t live in Japan will soon be able to visit the Studio Ghibli Park, international ticket sales are just around the corner.
+You can check out some first-look images below.

 Hayao Miyazaki Theme Park Trailer

-To celebrate, Hayao Miyazaki himself animated a short trailer for the park.
+To celebrate the opening of the Ghibli world, Hayao Miyazaki himself animated a short trailer for the theme park.
 According to Crunchyroll, “The Ghibli Park trailer asks people to “take their time coming” and features an array of fan-favorite Ghibli characters as they ride in the Cat Train (a play on My Neighbor Totoro‘s Cat Bus) to get to the park.
 We are totally charmed.